eoscostarica/guide.eoscostarica.io/docs/eos-learn/consensus-mechanism.md

 >For example: You can define a weekly active node rotation policy.

 Later on, periodic and automatic rotation based on smart contracts will be enabled.
 In such a way that it is impossible to predict who are the producers of selected active blocks. (external entropy)

-### Replacement of an active Block Producer

-If a node on the schedule stops responding.
-The permisioning committee may manually replace block producers with performance or security issues.

-Eventually, a smart contract may be implemented to replace a block producer's account in the schedule automatically based on objective performance metrics.

-### Custom EOSIO system contracts

 ## Delegated Proof of Stake (DPoS)